An event in C# is a mechanism that allows a class or an object to notify other classes or objects that something has occurred.

 button.Click += (sender, args) => Console.WriteLine("Click event has occurred.");

-This example shows how to use Events outside the user interface scope.
-For example, creating an alarm that triggers an event when activated.
+This example shows how to use Events outside the scope of the user interface.
+For example, creating an alarm that triggers an event when it is activated.

 public class Alarm